 I used this CV to apply for my role at Tyro, it was created using Word and it’s interesting to read over how I presented myself 4 years ago.
 This was my first attempt at putting the 5 c’s of testing on my profile.

-I started experimenting with the 1 page CV, using Canva (an online designer’s tool).
+This is when I started experimenting with the 1 page CV idea, using Canva (an online designer’s tool).
 I was told somewhere that dates didn’t matter as much as duration.
 I used this CV to get my role at EPAM Systems.
 I still have the 5 ‘c of testing but I’ve replaced crazy with coding.
 I still really like this one.

 1 page vs 2 pages?